RealChiragOO7/self-hosted/services/pihole/README.md

     ```
     *This change is crucial for communication in a custom network setup.*

-##  Download the current root hints file
+##  Download the latest root.hints file

 Unbound expects the root hints file at **/etc/unbound/root.hints** inside the container.
 Since I am mounting **./unbound-config/root.hints** to **/etc/unbound/root.hints**, I need to download the file into **./unbound-config/root.hints** on the host.